 The CCM Client Portal provides secure and anytime access to an interactive big picture, real-time overview of all of your CCM-managed accounts.
 The majority of our clients are using the portal to access their data and quarterly statements.
 In addition to this being a secure delivery vehicle, not printing your statements (containing account numbers and balances) helps to mitigate identity theft as well.

 CCM Business Risk Mitigation Committee

-We have an internal committee of colleagues who meet semi-monthly to review the firm’s business practices and procedures with the intent of identifying and addressing potential areas of risk mitigation.
-The committee consists of our chief compliance officer, compliance administrator, two advisory team members, our corporate administrator, manager of client servicing, and directors of investments & research, marketing & communications and technology.
+We have an internal committee of colleagues who meet regularly to review the firm’s business practices and procedures with the intent of identifying and addressing potential areas of risk mitigation.
+The committee consists of a diverse group of colleagues representing teams and departments throughout the firm, ensuring a broad range of representation and coverage for the organization.

 We share this with you to underscore the importance of our practice of not accepting trade, wire or account transfer requests via phone messages or email.
 All such requests are required to be made by a live phone call, or in person.
 We pride ourselves on knowing you and providing personal customer service at CCM and it is never our intent to offend you if we ask you to verify your identity—it is because of the increasing frequency of fraudulent attempts.

 We hope these communications on data security have been helpful to you.
 Again, please contact any of us at Carlson Capital Management if you have questions.